 Affected Public: 1.The people who live and/or work near a hazardous waste site.
 2. The human population adversely impacted following exposure to a toxic pollutant in food, water, air, or soil.

-Afterburner: In incinerator technology, a burner located so that the combustion gases are made to pass through its flame in order to remove smoke and odours.
+Afterburner: In incinerator technology, a burner located so that the combustion gasses are made to pass through its flame in order to remove smoke and odors.
 It may be attached to or be separated from the incinerator proper.

-After-Market: Broad term that applies to any change after the original purchase, such as adding equipment not a part of the original purchase.
+After-Market: The broad term that applies to any change after the original purchase, such as adding equipment not a part of the original purchase.
 As applied to alternative fuel vehicles, it refers to conversion devices or kits for conventional fuel vehicles.

 AFUE (Annual Fuel Utilization Efficiency): A measure of heating efficiency, in consistent units, determined by applying the federal test method for furnaces.
 This value is intended to represent the ratio of heat transferred to the conditioned space by the fuel energy supplied over one year.